linB110/CV_Implementation/README.md

 # CV_Implementation
-This repository is focus on hands-on implementation of Keypoints, Descriptor
+This repository is focus on hands-on implementation of Keypoints, Descriptor and related computer vision usage